 At the time of this writing (2019) there are many reasons why you should NOT have a leading "www." in front of your website address.
 Here is our list of the top ten (10) reasons why not:

 There is currently no need to have the letters "www" in your website address.
 Use of "www" as a URL prefix was added in the early days of the web and it caught on by accident.
 But for the rarest scenarios, using "www" has been unnecessary since circa 1994.
 The "www" is technically a 'sub-domain', but that's another topic.

 - It is difficult to say.

 Saying "www dot" adds ten (10) extra syllables to a website address.
 The letter "w" is the only letter in the English alphabet with more than one syllable in its pronunciation – in fact, each "w" requires three (3) syllables.
-It has been proven in some studies, that people are eighty-percent (80%) more prone to forget a website address, after pre-occupying their minds with those useless "www" syllables.
+It has been proven in some studies, that people are eighty-percent (80%) or more, prone to forget a website address, after pre-occupying their minds with all those useless "www" syllables.

 - It takes longer to type.

 Thanks to URLs that contain "www," the "W" key gets a lot more use than it should.
 Nobody should be expected to type "www." before they type your website's domain name.

 - It takes up more space in the address bar.

 The letters "www" take up space in a browser's address bar — especially on mobile devices.
 And while some browsers do remove the "www" automatically, others still show it, meaning that less of the useful URL information fits on the screen.